kmate/nixos-config/README.md

 - Unlock PAM looks to be random
   - accepts only fingerprint when invoked from console
   - otherwise, it only accepts the password
-- Idle inhibitor doesn't seem to work on waybar - retest with hypridle!

 ## Waybar